-This event will introduce initiatives to promote the transparency and mitigation effectiveness of climate change mitigation projects through the advancement of GOSATE satellite technology.
+This seminar will introduce initiatives to promote the transparency and mitigation effectiveness of climate change mitigation projects through the advancement of GOSAT satellite technology.

-By promoting green technologies utilizing GOSAT, and by sharing efforts to introduce it into international standards and regional initiatives, it will foster a deeper understanding of the importance of objective monitoring and verification, thereby enhancing the reliability and effectiveness of climate change countermeasures.
+By promoting green technologies utilizing GOSAT, and by sharing efforts to introduce it into international standards and regional initiatives, it will deepen understanding of the importance of objective monitoring and verification, thereby enhancing the reliability and effectiveness of climate change countermeasures.
 Furthermore, stakeholders from various countries will collaborate to discuss specific actions for promoting greening in the future, aiming to accelerate regional and international cooperation.

 Fri 14 Nov.
 2025